In Association with Amazon.com

 One of Africa's most important French-language poets, a prominent figure in the literary revival known as the Mitady ny Very, which swept Madagascar in the 1930s.
 Jean-Joseph Rabéarivelo wrote both in Malagasy and in his own unique version of imperfect French.
 He was passionate and restless, drifted from one job to another, and suffered from drug addiction and depression.
 Rabéarivelo took his own life at the age of 36.

-And you witness of his daily suffering
+And you witness his daily torment

-you atch his thunder-riddled agony
+you witness his thunderstruck agony

-until the battlements of the East re-echo
+to the ramparts of the East

-but you pity him no more
+but you ni loger feel pity for him

 each time the sun capsizes.